mattund/modem-statistics/README.md

 ![Dashboard](https://i.imgur.com/0IvDqej.png)

 Most of the collection scripts in the project will buffer datapoints, so even if InfluxDB goes down, they will eventually all sink without loss.
+This is useful if your InfluxDB server is running on a remote, WAN-side endpoint that is inaccessible when your modem is having problems.

 Alerts (via a slack-to-discord relay):